 1. Administrators aren’t doing enough to encourage teacher buy-in.

 If administrators fail to clearly communicate the benefits of technology in the classroom to their staff, teachers may view edtech as an inconvenience rather than a necessity.
 The transition to new technology can be challenging for some teachers.
-If administrators are unable to prove to their teachers that one-size-fits-all lesson plans do not meet the needs of all students, teachers may be unwilling to add yet another thing to their plate.
+If administrators are unable to prove to their teachers that one-size-fits-all lesson plans do not meet the needs of all students, teachers may remain not sold on technology and unwilling to add yet another thing to their plate.

 When structuring a pilot, it’s important to build teach buy-in by regularly asking for and listening to teacher feedback.
 Before launching a new technology initiative, administrators should make sure that teachers have time to get comfortable with new technology, clearly express their expectations for technology usage, outline any instructional shifts, and create a safe space for trial and error.